scm-manager/scm-ssh-plugin/docs/en/ssh-commands/index.md

 ---
 ### Repository Commands
 On the information page of the repositories the CLI commands can be switched between HTTP and SSH.
+The preferred checkout variant can be preselected in the personal user settings in the "SSH" section.

 ![SSH-Commands](assets/ssh-commands.png)